DangVietH/rps/README.md

 ## ROCK PAPER Scissors
-A simple website where you can play rock paper scissors
+A simple webpage where you can play rock paper scissors